- Home

 In Reception, we build from 10-minute lessons, with additional daily oral blending games, to the full-length lesson as quickly as possible.

 Children make a strong start in Reception: phonics teaching begins in Week 2 of the Autumn term.
 We follow the Little Wandle Letters and Sounds Revised expectations of progress (please click here for the programme progression document).
-Four new phonemes and their corresponding graphemes are taught (GPCs) each week and they are then used in the final lesson of the week to review the week’s learning.
+Four new phonemes and their corresponding graphemes are taught (GPCs) each week and they are then used in the final lesson of the unit to review the week’s learning.
 Children will also learn tricky words during these sessions.

-Our early reading lessons in Reception and Year 1 link with the children's phonic skill level and decoding ability and they read from closely matched phonetically regular books to support them in developing reading fluency, comprehension and understanding and confidence in their reading ability
+Children in Reception and Year 1, read fully decodable books with an adult twice a week during our ‘Reading Practice’ sessions.
+These books are then sent home for children to build their reading fluency and showcase their developing skills and phonetic knowledge to their parents/carers.
+These reading practice sessions each have a different focus; decoding, prosody and comprehension.
+These early reading lessons in Reception and Year 1 link with the children's phonic skill level and decoding ability and they read from closely matched phonetically regular books to support them in developing reading fluency, comprehension and understanding and confidence in their reading ability

 In Year 2 when children at Topcliffe have completed the phonics teaching programme and have sufficient fluency and decoding skills, they will then begin the No Nonsense Spelling Programme, which takes them through to Year 6.
 Both teaching approaches follow the structure of review, teach, practise and apply.